 Hydration Stations: Hydration Stations have been placed strategically around campus to allow students and members of the campus community to refill their water bottles and reduce plastic bottle waste and litter.

-Tobacco and Smoke-Free Campus: Effective August 1, 2017, GMercyU will join nearly 1,800 other college and university campuses across the country in going completely tobacco and smoke-free.
-The new policy prohibits the use of all tobacco and smoke-inducing products in all GMercyU campus locations, including parking areas.
+Tobacco and Smoke-Free Campus: On August 1, 2017, GMercyU joined nearly 1,800 other college and university campuses across the country in going completely tobacco and smoke-free.
+The policy prohibits the use of all tobacco and smoke-inducing products in all GMercyU campus locations, including parking areas.